Skip to Content

 • What you need: Take a ferry, no car needed

 Rangitoto Island is just one of New Zealand’s volcano islands off the coast.
 This beautiful nature reserve is reached by a 25-minute ferry from the Auckland downtown ferry terminal.
-This makes it one of the best day trips from Auckland for those without a car.
+This makes it a fantastic trip from Auckland for those without a car.
+Tickets cost $53 NZD for adults but they have deals for children and families.

 Other great trails on the island include the Boulder Bay Track and the Coastal Track.
 These trails take a few hours each so choose one or two and be sure to make it back in time for your ferry home!
+On the trails, you can see native bird species and enjoy breathtaking views.
+Be sure to bring lots of water and food as there is nowhere the buy it on the island!

-8. Karekare Falls/ Waitakere Ranges
+8. Karekare Falls/Waitakere Ranges

 Karekare Falls, New Zealand